-NBA great Kobe Bryant and his 13-year-old daughter Gianna were just two of the nine people who lost their lives in a helicopter crash in Southern California Sunday.
+NBA great Kobe Bryant and his 13-year-old daughter Gianna were just two of the nine people who lost their lives in the Jan.
+26, 2020, helicopter crash in Southern California.

-Bryant was on his way to a game at his Mamba Sports Academy in Thousand Oaks along with others connected to the basketball program.
+Bryant and his daughter were headed to a game at his Mamba Sports Academy in Thousand Oaks along with others connected to the basketball program.

 College baseball coach John Altobelli -- whose daughter was a basketball teammate of Gianna Bryant -- was on the helicopter at the time of the accident.

-"He truly personified what it means to be a baseball coach," the school's athletic director, Jason Kehler, said in a statement on Sunday.
+"He truly personified what it means to be a baseball coach," the school's athletic director, Jason Kehler, said in a statement.
 "The passion that he put into the game, but more importantly his athletes, was second to none - he treated them like family."

 "We have lost a member of our OCC family, and our hearts are broken," the college president, Angelica Suarez, added in a statement.
 "Coach Altobelli was a giant on our campus - a beloved teacher, coach, colleague and friend.
 This is a tremendous loss for our campus community."